Loripes95/website/content/publication/supply_chains/index.md

 publication: ""
 publication_short: ""

 abstract: Despite growing policy interest, the determinants of supply chain resilience are still not well understood.
-We propose a new theory of frictional supply chain formation where firms choose the specialization of their goods.
-Higher specialization increases productivity but reduces the trading probability.
-The production process is complex, meaning that multiple key inputs need to be sourced for final production to take place.
-Supply chain resilience is shaped by average specialization of goods, search frictions and production complexity.
-We show that this environment is often characterized by over-specialization due to a novel network externality arising from the interplay between frictional markets, endogenous specialization and complex production.
+We propose a new theory of supply chain formation with compatibility frictions: only compatible inputs can be used in the final production process.
+Intermediate producers choose the degree of specialization of their goods, trading off higher productivity with a lower share of compatible final producers.
+We model supply chains as a complex production process, in which multiple complementary inputs need to be sourced for final production to take place.
+Specialization choices, production complexity, and search frictions jointly determine the resilience of supply chains.
+This environment is characterized by over-specialization due to a novel network externality arising from the interplay between frictional markets, endogenous specialization, and complex production.
+Intermediate producers fail to internalize how their specialization choices affect the likelihood that the final good is produced and, as a consequence, the foregone surplus from complementary inputs.
 In turn, over-specialization implies that supply chains are less resilient than efficient.
 We characterize how a social planner can decentralize efficient supply chain resilience through a targeted transaction subsidy.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.